 - Alexander the Great with his Doctors

-seen at other places.
+that cannot be seen at other places.

 - German Officers being escorted by communist guerillas during the Great Patriotic War (World War II).
 The woman fighter in this painting is carrying a Shpagine machine gun.
 I know how to operate the Shpagine with a drum-like magazine.
 How many of you have seen this machine?